shawn-nyk/tp/docs/UserGuide.md

 #### Deleting an internship: `delete int`

 Deletes an internship from a company.
-The application made for the deleted internship, if any, will also be deleted.
+The application (if any) made with this internship will also be deleted.

 Format: `delete int INDEX i/INDEX`
 - `INDEX` refers to the index of the company in the company list, and `i/INDEX` refers to the index of the